zmap/zmap/README.md

 10gigE connection and either [netmap](http://info.iet.unipi.it/~luigi/netmap/) or
 [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/), ZMap can scan the IPv4 address space in under 5 minutes.

-> [!WARNING]
-> Performing Internet-wide scans can have serious ethical and operational implications.
-While ZMap defaults to usually safe
-> settings, it is your responsibility to ensure that you're a good internet citizen.
-Rules of thumb are to scan at the
-> slowest speed necessary, scan slower if you're scanning a smaller target space, and provide a way for network operators
-> to opt-out.
-More information can be found [here](https://github.com/zmap/zmap/wiki/Getting-Started-Guide#%EF%B8%8F-warning-on-scanning-rate).

 ZMap operates on GNU/Linux, Mac OS, and BSD.
 ZMap currently has fully implemented probe modules for TCP SYN scans, ICMP, DNS queries, UPnP, BACNET, and can send a